 - A brand should suggest the product’s benefits and qualities.
 It should be appropriate to the product’s function e.g, Rasika, geneel, promise, My fair lady and boost.

 - A brand name should be distinctive.

-- The brand name should be adaptable to packing or labelling requirements, to different advertising media and different languages.
+- The brand name should be adaptable to packing or labelling requirements, to different advertising media and to different languages.

-- The brand should be sufficiently versatile to accommodate new products, which are added to the product line e.g., Maggie, Colgate.
+- The brand should be sufficiently versatile to accommodate new products, which are added to the product line e.g., maggie, colgate.

 - It should be capable of being registered and protected legally.

-LOGO OF A PRODUCT:
+LOGO OF A PRODUCT

 A Logo is a combination of tent and visual imaginary that serves two purposes.
 It tells people the name of the company and it creates a visual symbol that represents your business.
-Some loges have powerful symbolic association connected to people’s memory.
+Some loges have powerful symbolic associations connected to people’s memory.

 - Reveals your identity